mistermicheels/learning-notes/mindset/It-depends.md

     -   Often makes sense to adjust the details of approach to fit the specific requirements of your project and team
     -   Often, different people already have different interpretations of the rules regarding those details!

+## Test-driving approaches

+It can help to compare candidate approaches through techniques like prototyping (see also [Fail fast](./Fail-fast.md))

 ## Documenting the decision process

 Document options, trade-offs, ...

 Helps to reevaluate approach at a later time if new option pops up or situation changes!

+## Implementing the chosen approach

+The approach you choose will likely still some drawbacks/limitations, don't let this block you!

+-   Actually commit to implementing the chosen approach and giving it a fair chance
+-   Don't keep second-guessing your decision after you've made it
+-   If you're afraid you'll run into some unforeseen drawbacks/limitations, plan your implementation in such a way that they will turn up sooner rather than later (see also [Fail fast](./Fail-fast.md))

 ## Moving to a different approach